muffato/muffato.github.io/publis.md

 </dd>
 <dt>Gearing up to handle the mosaic nature of life in the quest for orthologs.</dt>
 <dd>
-Forslund K, Pereira C, Capella-Gutierrez S, da Silva AS, Altenhoff A, Huerta-Cepas J, Muffato M, Patricio M, Vandepoele K, Ebersberger I, Blake J, Fernández Breis JT, Quest for Orthologs Consortium, Boeckmann B, Gabaldón T, Sonnhammer E, Dessimoz C, Lewis S, Quest for Orthologs Consortium
+Forslund K, Pereira C, Capella-Gutierrez S, da Silva AS, Altenhoff A, Huerta-Cepas J, Muffato M, _et al._ \\
-. \\
 _Bioinformatics (Oxford, England)_ 34(2):323-329, 2018 Jan
 </dd>
 <dt>Standardized benchmarking in the quest for orthologs.</dt>